UberGuidoZ/Hak5-OMG-Payloads/payloads/library/exfiltration/ExfiltrateWindowsNTLM/README.md

 ## Description

 A script used to capture and exfiltrate the NTLM hash of a Windows machine.
-It utilizes PowerShell to retrieve the NTLM hash, then sends the hash to Dropbox via the Dropbox API.
+It utilizes PowerShell to retrieve the SAM and SYSTEM files, then sends them to a Discord webhook.

 ## Getting Started

 ### Dependencies

 * Internet Connection
-* Dropbox Token
+* Discord Webhook URL
 * Administrative Privileges
+* Disabled AV

 ### Executing Program